RelaySC/relay-bot/README.md

 `!innfb` - like INN on Facebook!

+`!time` - check the current time at CIG studios.

 `!invite` - gives instructions on how to add this bot to your server.

 `!about` - gives information on the bot.